Destinations

 Festung Kufstein in Tirol

-With the world-famous hit song by Karl Ganzer in your ears, the one-day discovery tour through Tyrol's second largest town begins.
-The first settlers settled in the area around Kufstein 30,000 years ago.
-The town itself was fought over time and again: Habsburgs, Bavarians and Tyroleans repeatedly knocked on the gates of the mighty Kufstein fortress - with varying degrees of success.
+With this famous ditty written by Karl Ganzer in your ears, our one-day journey of discovery through Tirol's second largest town begins.
+The first settlers came to the area around Kufstein 30,000 years ago.
+The town itself was fought over time and again: Habsburgs, Bavarians and Tiroleans repeatedly laid siege to the gates of the mighty Kufstein Fortress – with varying degrees of success.

 It is also the fortress that greets you from afar.
 It has towered majestically over the town for centuries.
-What must it have been like when knights and servants still lived within its walls and Emperor Maximilian I called for the fortress to be stormed?
+What must it have been like all those years ago when knights and servants still lived within its walls and Emperor Maximilian I called for the fortress to be stormed?

-Kufstein's important history is not only evident near the fortress: I discover historical artefacts in numerous corners of the town on this day.
-At the same time, Kufstein also offers space for modernity: often lovingly renovated and selected with a keen eye for detail, the old shines in new splendour in the town.
+Kufstein's important history is evident not only at the fortress.
+I discover historical artefacts in numerous corners of the town on this day.
+At the same time, Kufstein also offers space for modernity – often lovingly renovated and selected with a keen eye for detail, the old shines in new splendour in the town.

 Festung Kufstein